Return to Resources

 Who are TPO’s for?

-A Temporary Protective Order (TPO) helps to protect victims of domestic violence and stalking.
+A Temporary Protective Order (TPO) helps to protect victims of domestic violence, stalking, and harassment.
 The order will require the abuser to stay a certain distance away from you, your home and your work.
 The abuser will be prohibited from contacting you in person, by email, by telephone, by mail and through a third party.
 The court can also order the abuser to stay away from your children if the court feels the abuser poses a risk to your children.

 How to sign up to get help?

-A person can apply for a Temporary Protective Order (TPO) at Domestic Violence Intervention with the help of an advocate, or you can go to the District Court at 71 N. Maine Street Fallon, Nevada 89406.
-A victim can always seek private counsel or proceed without representation or assistance of an advocate.
+A person can apply for a Temporary Protective Order (TPO) at Domestic Violence Intervention with the help of an advocate, or you can go to the Justice Court at 73 N. Maine Street Fallon, Nevada 89406.
+A victim can always seek private counsel, a free community-based advocate, or proceed without representation or assistance of an advocate.
 The Judge will determine whether to grant a protective order based on the information and evidence presented.
-For an extended or to dismiss a Temporary Protection Order (TPO), the judge will order a full hearing to make a determination based on the evidence presented by both parties whether to grant or dismiss the TPO petition.
-Visit http://www.churchillcounty.org/index.aspx?NID=150 for more information about the District Court.
+For an extension or to dismiss a Temporary Protection Order (TPO), the judge will order a full hearing to make a determination based on the evidence presented by both parties whether to grant or dismiss the TPO petition.
+Visit Churchill County TPO or Lyon County TPO for more information about the District Court.